jrsr5599/Project-2/README.md

 * AS a music lover

-* I WANT to be able to create a page where the user can search for music
+* I WANT to be able to create a page where the user can search for their favorite artist and get a list of albums

-* SO THAT the user can add to a favorite list and be able to remove and add artists, songs and / or albums
+* SO THAT the user can add to a favorite list and be able to remove any album they have added.

 ## Acceptance Criteria